 - Comparison of the actual cost of cheap and expensive software developers

-The market demand for software developers is growing considerably and so is the cost.
-Due to the lack of required workforce and increased wages, companies are looking for different options to find the right candidate with reasonable prices.
+The market demand for software developers is growing considerably, and so is the cost.
+Due to the lack of the required workforce and increased wages, companies are looking for different options to find the right candidate with reasonable prices.
 It is quite important to keep the balance between quality and cost.
-According to the U.S. Department of Labor, every bad hire can cost 30% of the annual earnings on this position.
-For example, hiring the bad software developer with an average salary of $105.590, the company could spend $31,677 additionally for such expenses like onboarding, training and finally recruiting other candidates.
+According to the U.S. Department of Labor, every bad hire can cost 30% of the annual earnings of this position.
+For example, by hiring a cheap developer with an average salary of $105.590, the company could spend $31,677 additionally for such expenses as onboarding, training, and, finally, recruiting other candidates.

-Along with the possibility to cut down the costs, companies have to consider the experience of the developers.
+Along with the possibility of cutting down costs, companies have to consider the experience of the developers.
 Mature specialists are valued for the following competencies: problem-solving skills, programming language proficiency, debugging, testing, code review capability, performance optimization, etc. Even the time to hire senior and junior specialists considerably varies.
-Due to the statistics, in the U.S. it takes on average 35 days to find the senior software developers and 15.7 days – the junior ones.
+Due to the statistics, in the U.S., it takes on average 35 days to find the senior software developers and 15.7 days – the junior ones.
 Hiring is a challenging process that requires some additional research on developers’ availability, experience, provided services, and rates.
-Since these aspects differ from country to country, the companies need to be aware of all the factors that affect the final software development price including the hidden cost.
+Since these aspects differ from country to country, the companies need to be aware of all the factors that affect the final software development price, including the hidden cost.

-WHAT CAN GO WRONG WITH CHEAP DEVELOPMENT SERVICES AND WHAT WILL BE THE BACKLASH?
+WHAT CAN GO WRONG WHILE HIRING CHEAP DEVELOPERS AND WHAT WILL BE THE BACKLASH?

 Considering the mentioned above aspects, companies that want to succeed won’t neglect such advice.
 Otherwise, it results in building the software product on a sloppy foundation.
-By the time the company saves money for more functionality, it might be difficult to fulfill the newly outlined requirements within the poor quality product.
+By the time the company saves money for more functionality, it might be difficult to fulfill the newly outlined requirements within the poor-quality product.
 In order to impose unplanned changes, developers could spend a long period of time.
-It would be either fixing the bad code or doing everything from scratch in a correct way.
-Each of these options is definitely time and resource consuming.
+It would be either fixing the bad code or doing everything from scratch in the correct way.
+Each of these options is definitely time and resource-consuming.

-When saving cost becomes the main priority, it has inevitable consequences.
-Hiring lower-paid temporary workers has resulted in many failures.
-The most recent and terrific example is Boeing’s 737 Max crisis which was caused by the basic software mistakes that had led to several fatal crashes.
+When saving costs becomes the main priority, it has inevitable consequences.
+Hiring cheap developers has resulted in many failures.
+The most recent and terrific example is Boeing’s 737 Max crisis which was caused by basic software mistakes that led to several fatal crashes.
 The engineers totally failed in software testing.

-For example, the regulators found the issue with the computer chip that lagged behind in emergency response when it was overwhelmed with data.
-And what is absolutely ridiculous that Boeing itself has stated that the senior company leadership was not involved in the review.
+For example, the regulators found an issue with the computer chip that lagged behind in emergency response when it was overwhelmed with data.
+And what is absolutely ridiculous is that Boeing itself has stated that the senior company leadership was not involved in the review.
 Such consequences followed after the company decided to outsource development and testing to lower-paid contractors that lacked practical experience in aerospace.
-They were doing everything to reduce expenses including laying off the experienced engineers that had worked for years in the company.
-They were hiring cheap developers that charged only $9 per hour and seemed the perfect decision at that moment.
-As a result, they’ve paid the price that is way higher than just money.
+They were doing everything to reduce expenses, including laying off the experienced engineers that had worked for years in the company.
+They were hiring cheap developers that charged only $9 per hour, and seemed the perfect decision at that moment.
+As a result, they’ve paid a price that is way higher than just money.

 THE HIDDEN COST OF SOFTWARE DEVELOPMENT

-Comparing the software development rates across the globe, services in some locations are cheaper than the others.
-For example, in some regions of Asia developers charge $15 per hour, Eastern European devs cost $35-45 per hour, while developers in Western Europe can have an $80+ hourly rate.
-At first sight, this might appear as a great solution to choose a cheaper outsourcing option.
-Someone can think that there is no point to pay higher hourly rates if you find a lower price and receive the same services.
-Here is the list of other expenses that the leadership often forget to take into account:
+Comparing the software development rates across the globe, services in some locations are cheaper than others.
+For example, in some regions of Asia, developers charge $15 per hour, Eastern European devs cost $35-45 per hour, while developers in Western Europe can have an $80+ hourly rate.
+At first sight, this might appear as a great solution to choosing cheap development services.
+Someone can think that there is no point in paying higher hourly rates if you find a lower price and receive the same services.
+Here is the list of other expenses that the leadership often forgets to take into account:

 - Customer churn rate

 Sure, the cost is affected by various factors, including the cost of living.
 Ironically, the lower cost of living is one of the most obvious ways to explain why those advantages that lead to lower costs on paper actually can be a double-edged sword.
 Countries with a higher cost of living can be characterized by the best (and the most expensive) education and high or native level of English language skills.
-Thus, choosing the cheapest option, many companies sacrificing overall quality and communication.
+Thus, by hiring cheap developers, many companies sacrifice overall quality and communication.
 Both those factors drastically impact the overall cost of the produced code.
 The reasons for that are pretty simple and will be explained in detail in this article.
-In short, lower communicational and codding skills lead to more mistakes, misunderstanding of requirements, and more iterations as the result.
-More iterations mean higher cost, longer time needed for features implementation, and, ultimately, to more subsequent expenses such as QA time, managers’ time, etc.
+In short, lower communication and coding skills lead to more mistakes, misunderstanding of requirements, and more iterations as a result.
+More iterations mean higher costs, longer time needed for features implementation, and, ultimately, to more subsequent expenses such as QA time, managers’ time, etc.

 In fact, developers spend only 32 percent of their working hours on coding.
 The rest of the time is taken by maintenance – 19 percent, testing – 12 percent, meetings, and management – 23 percent, security issues – 5 percent, etc. Source: thenewstack.io